Nelarius/wrenpp/README.md

 ## Accessing C++ from Wren

+Wrenly allows you to bind C++ functions and methods to Wren classes.
+This is done by storing the names or signatures along with the function pointers, so that Wren can find them.
+That is, you bind all your code once, after which all your Wren instances can use them.

 ### Foreign methods

 You can implement a Wren foreign method as a stateless free function in C++.
 Wrenly offers an easy to use wrapper over the functions.
 Note that only primitive types and `std::string` work for now.
 Support for registered types will be provided later once the custom type registration feature is complete.